Capital Calls: Standard Chartered’s optimism offers relief

 -----------------------------------------------

 Meeting that depends a lot on Hong Kong, responsible for a third of StanChart’s business and where it plans to hire 400 people for wealth management.
 The lure is the city’s inclusion in Beijing’s efforts to better integrate the nearby Greater Bay Area.
 Progress there depends on Hong Kong’s China border reopening.
-Yet local carrier Cathay Pacific (0293.HK) offered aircrew voluntary redundancy on Wednesday and expects no upturn for a while in its flight schedule, which is China-heavy.
-StanChart’s optimism may take longer than it expects to come good read more .
+Yet local carrier Cathay Pacific offered aircrew voluntary redundancy on Wednesday and expects no upturn for a while in its flight schedule, which is China-heavy.
+StanChart’s optimism may take longer than it expects to come good.
 (By Jennifer Hughes)

 Earlier in Capital Calls: